camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 For instance, an intermediate signal catch event can be added or removed in the same way as the message event subprocess in the example above.

 :::tip
-Currently, you cannot migrate an active element with a message boundary event attached to an element that also has a message boundary event attached if both the boundary events rely on the same message name and no mapping is provided between these boundary events.
+Currently, a mapping instruction must be provided between catch events to migrate message catch events if the target catch event has the same message name.
+Therefore, it is not possible to re-create message catch events with the same message name in the target process definition.
 While we're working on resolving this, you can migrate this case by providing a mapping between the boundary events.
 :::